KrzysztofRoz/shopFridge/README.md

 # shopFridge
-Program to create shopping list and list of products in your fridge.
+Program to manage your fridge and shopping.
 ===============================================

 ShopFridge class - main class, which also have some logic for test reasons and console interface.